story updated 4-2-19

-One recent positive change in the WBL has seen Kenton’s overall growth and improvement thanks to a new athletic administration change has strengthen the conference.
+One recent positive change in the WBL has seen Kenton’s overall growth and improvement thanks to a new athletic administration change and has strengthen the conference.
 One key concern over the years has been the travel, gas prices and times students are out of class for some of those long trips.
-Luckily for WBL members Celina, Wapakoneta and St. Marys they compete against other schools (Mercer and Auglaize Counties) on a regular basis, which is a change from the past that helps everyone involved..
+Luckily for WBL members Celina, Wapakoneta and St. Marys they compete against other schools (Mercer and Auglaize Counties) on a regular basis, which is a change from the past that helps everyone involved.

-The Northern Ohio League (NOL) was located in north central Ohio and began play just after the WBL started in 1944 and it just recently foldeded in 2017 after six of its seven members joined the Sandusky Bay Conference.
+The Northern Ohio League (NOL) was located in north central Ohio and began play just after the WBL started in 1944 and just recently folded in 2017 after six of its seven members joined the Sandusky Bay Conference.
 The conference had been struggling with numbers for several years, plus conference leadership was not aggressive in keeping the group solid.
 Football scheduling became an issue with the odd number of members leaving open dates for each school during the season.

 The links below show what is continuing to happen around Ohio and the region.
-School seize, not being able to compete within the conference, football scheduling are just some of the reasons for changes.
+School size, not being able to compete within the conference, football scheduling are just some of the reasons for changes.
 You will also see that lack of communication between members caused some of the main issues on keeping a conference together.